-Prior to joining Conyers in 2016, Robert worked in the private client and trust department with another offshore law firm in the Cayman Islands and in the Isle of Man where he Qualified as a Manx Advocate, as well as in the commercial dispute resolution department for a leading firm in the UK.
+Prior to joining Conyers in 2016, Robert worked in the private client and trust department with offshore law firms in the Cayman Islands and in the Isle of Man, as well as in the commercial dispute resolution department for a leading firm in the UK.

-Robert has authored several chapters for leading industry publications, including Cayman Finance and Getting the Deal Through.
+Robert has authored several chapters for leading industry publications and has been a speaker at international trust conferences.
 He is recognised in Chambers HNW and The Legal 500, with one client noting that: “I was very impressed by him, he seems to have a very sound grasp of private client adviser’s work as well as being fully equipped to assist with litigation”.

 - Acted on behalf of numerous trustees and beneficiaries before the Cayman Islands Grand Court in respect of applications for directions and Beddoes-type relief relating to HNW individuals involved in foreign matrimonial proceedings, and also in relation to Court approved variations and rectification applications.